Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Analysis of sampling methods

 The general purpose of preference aggregation is to look for a global score $x\colon V\to \R$ such that

-where $\L(x,y)\colon \R\times \R\to \R$ is a loss function, $\omega_{ij}^\alpha$ denotes the confidence weights (e.g. number of paired comparisons) on $\{i,j\}$ made by rater $\alpha$, and $x_i$ ($x_j$) represents the global ranking score of item \emph{i} (\emph{j}, respectively).
+where $\L(x,y)\colon \R\times \R\to \R$ is a loss function, $\omega_{ij}^\alpha$ denotes the confidence weight of this comparison which is set to be 1 in this paper but other choices are also possible, and $x_i$ ($x_j$) represents the global ranking score of item \emph{i} (\emph{j}, respectively).
+For a connected graph $G$, restricting to the subspace $\{x \in \R^{|V|} \colon x\bot 1\}$ guarantees a unique solution in \eqref{eq:ho_rank0}.
 For example, $\L(x,y)= (\sign(x) - y)^2$ leads to the minimum feedback arc-set (MFAST) problem which is NP-hard, where \cite{ailon2012active} proposes an active sampling scheme whose complexity is $O(n \cdot {\rm{poly}}(\log n, 1/\varepsilon))$ to achieve $\varepsilon$-optimum.
 In HodgeRank, one benefits from the use of square loss $\L(x,y)=(x-y)^2$ which leads to fast algorithms to find optimal global ranking $x$, as well as an orthogonal decomposition of the least square residue into local and global inconsistencies \cite{Hodge}.